 In 1929 the local newspaper Göteborgs Handels- och Sjöfartstidning arranged an International Photography Exhibition at Konsthallen in Gothenburg.
 Similar to many other photo exhibitions at this time it united fine art photography with commercial, scientific, and military imagery.
 The various genres – architecture, portraiture, forensics, formal experiments, astronomy, ethnography, x-ray, and aerial photography – point to a cultural historical context formed by issues such as national identity and nationalism, archives and biopolitics, historiography, industrial expansion, international influences, and social change.

-The exhibition serves as a starting point for the photo historical project PHOTOGRAPHY AT THE THRESHOLD: EXPERIMENT AND SOCIAL CHANGE – a Hasselblad Foundation initiative in collaboration with Valand Academy.
+The exhibition serves as a starting point for the photo historical project PHOTOGRAPHY AT THE THRESHOLD: EXPERIMENT AND SOCIAL CHANGE – a Hasselblad Foundation initiative in collaboration with HDK-Valand.
 The project is an investigation of interwar photography and the period’s visual culture in Sweden and beyond.

 PHOTOGRAPHY AT THE THRESHOLD: EXPERIMENT AND SOCIAL CHANGE seeks to probe various ways of researching, writing and doing photo history.
 Furthermore, the project will address reflections and parallels between the Interwar period and the present.
 The research will be published in various formats including books and exhibitions.